What Are The Benefits Of Toning The Abs, Butt And Thighs?

-Then, drive off your right foot to reverse the movement, exploding back up to center; driving your right knee to chest.
+Then, drive off your right foot to reverse the movement, exploding back up to center, driving your right knee to chest.

 Balancing on your slightly bent left leg, bring your hands wide outside your head.
 Twist through your core to meet your right knee with your left elbow (performing a standing crunch).
 Switch sides on the next set.

-Muscles Worked: Quads (top your thighs), abs, glutes, hamstrings and shoulders.
+Targets: Quads (top your thighs), abs, glutes, hamstrings and shoulders.

 The bear crawl is a bodyweight mobility exercise that strengthens the quads and abdominal muscles.
 Adding a kickback also engages the glutes and hamstrings.

-How to do a Bear Crawl Kick Back:
+How To Do A Bear Crawl Kick Back

 Tuck your toes under and lift your knees off the mat, finding a bear crawl position with abs engaged.

-Muscles Worked: glutes, hips, thighs and abs.
+Targets: Glutes, hips, thighs and abs.

 A single leg squat requires serious control and stability.
-It fires up the smaller, stabilizing muscles to balance your body; this exercise is great for injury prevention.
+It fires up the smaller, stabilizing muscles to balance your body.
+This exercise is great for injury prevention.

-How to do a Single Leg Chair Squat:
+How To Do A Single Leg Chair Squat

-Begin seated on the edge of a chair with your right foot planted on the ground and lift left leg in front of you.
+Begin seated on the edge of a chair with your right foot planted on the ground and lift your left leg in front of you.

 With control, slowly lower yourself back down to the chair; performing a single leg squat on the right leg.

-Muscles Worked: Quads, thighs and calves.
+Targets: Quads, thighs and calves.

 With heels lifted, lower down into a squat, dropping your hips down parallel to knees.